Rejected job offers happen. They’re almost inevitable in today’s competitive talent market.

 Why are offers rejected?

+One of the key factors in preventing a job offer rejection is to determine why they are turned down in the first place.
 According to a Careerbuilder survey of 400 professionals in the staffing industry, candidates decline a job offer most frequently because:

 - Candidate received another offer (39 percent).